 Let’s see what is UDP – User Datagram Protocol.
 Inside the computer world, term “networking” is denoted to the physical joining of two machines for different purposes like communication and data distribution.
 But mesh of this hardware and computer’s software can communicated with each other with the help of specially designed protocols.
 Moreover, computer networks can be categorized on the basis of such communication languages (protocols) used by a network.

 TCP – Transmission control protocol in short terms is used as TCP which is one amongst the TCP/IP prime protocols.
 Its function is to allow two hosts, to set up a connection first over the internet and then exchange the data in form of stream.
 Reliability of TCP can be judged from that it provides the guarantee of data delivery by ensuring so that each packet will be transferred in the same pattern as was designed at the time of depart.

-What is a protocol?
-If you arrived until this part of the article, this means that you probably have heard before of something that is called protocol.
+If you arrived here, this probably means that you have heard before of something called protocol.
 The first thing to know is that there are a bunch of protocols, not only one, and that every protocol has a bunch of rules inside him.
 Let’s take a real world example.
-Knowing how to drive your car from one point to another is a form of making a complete action.